YOUR INTERESTS FIRST

-Heavy Cargo Transport Vehicles and Trucking Company Negligence
+Miami Accident Lawyer for Heavy Cargo Transport Vehicles Accidents and Trucking Company Negligence

-Perazzo Law shares advice with those individuals that have been hurt, suffered property damage or loss as a result of negligent truck operators, owners, lessors of vehicles that transport heavy cargo on Miami roadways, avenues, or streets.
+The Perazzo Law Firm shares advice for those individuals that have been hurt, suffered property damage or losses as a result of negligent truck operators, owners, lessors of vehicles that transport heavy cargo on Miami roadways, avenues, or streets.
+Every year, thousands of cargo and transportation accidents occur on U.S. highways, avenues and streets.

 Trucking companies, truck owners or lessors are legally bound to guarantee that the vehicles used to transport heavy cargo are in proper operating condition when taking to Miami roadways, avenues, and streets.
 Furthermore, trucking companies, truck owners or lessors are responsible to make sure that the heavy cargo truck drivers that are hired to operate these vehicles, are properly trained and legitimately qualified to operate them safely among other motorists; not only by abiding by traffic laws, but also respecting and adapting to any adverse roadway conditions.
 Adverse roadway conditions may involve bad weather, sharp curves, distracted motorists, emergency rescue units, personal fatigue, mental state or physical state, and many other factors which may complicate an already difficult task.
 Not only are the vehicles expected to properly maintained and drivers well trained, but their loads must be adequately secured by qualified loading crews and cargo securing equipment like ropes, straps, harnesses, etc. Failure to abide by and meet any of the set standards for heavy cargo vehicles on behalf of the driver or third parties, can lead to successful compensation claims presented by our clients that have suffered injury, damage, or loss as a result of an accident involving a heavy cargo vehicle in Miami.